rishabhpatel0/employee-directory/README.markdown

 - Replace mock data with live data from a backend or database.
 - Add animations, form validation, and toast notifications for better UX.
 - Use LocalStorage or REST API to persist data changes.
-- Make it fully responsive with a mobile-first design.